Terraforming of Mars: Advantages

-According to scientists, Mars exists on the outer edge of the habitable zone, a region of the Solar System where liquid water on the surface may be supported if concentrated greenhouse gases could increase the atmospheric pressure.
+Mars exists on the outer edge of the habitable zone, a region of the Solar System where liquid water on the surface may be supported if concentrated greenhouse gases could increase the atmospheric pressure.
 The lack of both a magnetic field and geologic activity on Mars may be a result of its relatively small size, which allowed the interior to cool more quickly than Earth's, although the details of such a process are still not well understood.

 There are strong indications that Mars once had an atmosphere as thick as Earth's during an earlier stage in its development, and that its pressure supported abundant liquid water at the surface.
 Although water appears to have once been present on the Martian surface, ground ice currently exists from mid-latitudes to the poles.
 The soil and atmosphere of Mars contain many of the main elements crucial to life, including sulfur, nitrogen, hydrogen, oxygen, phosphorus and carbon.

 Any climate change induced in the near term is likely to be driven by greenhouse warming produced by an increase in atmospheric carbon dioxide (CO_{2}) and a consequent increase in atmospheric water vapor.
-These two gases are the only likely sources of greenhouse warming that are available in large quantities in Mars' environment.
+These two gases are the only likely sources of greenhouse warming that are available in large quantities in Mars's environment.
 Large amounts of water ice exist below the Martian surface, as well as on the surface at the poles, where it is mixed with dry ice, frozen CO_{2}.
 Significant amounts of water are located at the south pole of Mars, which, if melted, would correspond to a planetwide ocean 5–11 meters deep.
 Frozen carbon dioxide (CO_{2}) at the poles sublimes into the atmosphere during the Martian summers, and small amounts of water residue are left behind, which fast winds sweep off the poles at speeds approaching 400 km/h.
 This seasonal occurrence transports large amounts of dust and water ice into the atmosphere, forming Earth-like ice clouds.

 Most of the oxygen in the Martian atmosphere is present as carbon dioxide (CO_{2}), the main atmospheric component.
 Molecular oxygen (O2) only exists in trace amounts.
 Large amounts of oxygen can be also found in metal oxides on the Martian surface, and in the soil, in the form of per-nitrates.
 An analysis of soil samples taken by the Phoenix lander indicated the presence of perchlorate, which has been used to liberate oxygen in chemical oxygen generators.
 Electrolysis could be employed to separate water on Mars into oxygen and hydrogen if sufficient liquid water and electricity were available.
 However, if vented into the atmosphere it would escape into space.